zazaho/SimImg/README.md

 Simimg does its best to maintain the sorting order of the displayed files according to filename.
 This is chosen for two reasons.

-1) it limits the visual changes when modifying parameters or conditions.
+1) It limits the visual changes when modifying parameters or filters.
 This helps to understand the impact of the modification.

 2) Many times the filename of holiday pictures represents a natural sorting order; for example the serial photo-number or a prefix chosen